-Unit of Measurement CE #2: Staff To ime Savings - Income E Benchmark Outcome Benchmark Achieved?
+CE #2: Staff T ime Savings - Income E Exclusions Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total amount of staff time dedicated to the task prior to implementation of the activity (in hours) Number of Adult FT Students with Earned Income & Households with Assets: 1,563 Time per FT Student and Household with Assets - Verification & Calculation: .5 hours Total Time Spent on Activity Prior to Implementation 781.5 hours Total Time Spent on Activity after implementation 0 hours Number of Adult FT Students with Earned Income & Households with Assets \$50,000 or less: 1,563 Time per FT Student and Household with Assets \$50,000 or less - Verification & Calculation: 0 hours CE #2: Staff Time Sav ings - Alternative Verif ication Hierarchy Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Total amount of staff time dedicated to the 4,568 2,284 task prior to Number of regular and interim Number of regular and interim implementation recertifications recertifications
+Total amount of staff time 4,568 2,284 dedicated to the task prior to implementation Number of regular and interim recertifications Number of regular and interim recertifications

 of the activity (in 9,135 PH & HCV 9,135 PH & HCV

 hours)

 Time per

 Time per recertification to

 recertification to verify family

 verify family information

 information .25 hours

-.23 110013

 .5 hours

-Danuaganta timas an in a fam DII am d IICVb. n using alternate verifica tion bionanth.
+Represents time say vings for PH and HCV whe n using alternate verifica tion hierarchy.

-\Represents time savings for PH and HCV when using alternate verification hierarchy.
+^{}Represents time savings for PH and HCV when using alternate verification hierarchy.
 2024 represents first year.